hyxcl/nsys_recipes/README.md

 it output the static of compute and communication of different stream. users have to manually set TP, DP, PP stream id for plot.

-the dataframe of different stream:
+the dataframe of different stream: the subrange is shown when you use "--subtimerange", the subrange 1,2 is the first and second time range you input. the subrange 0 is the total "duration - subrange duration".
 ![A graph that shows compute_comm_trace dataframe](imgs/compute_comm_streamdf.png "Result of compute_comm_trace.")
 the pie of compute, and communication introduced by different parallelism:
 ![A graph that shows compute_comm_trace results](imgs/compute_comm_trace.png "Result of compute_comm_trace.")